smacpher/aipy/README.md

 ## Usage
-- The package can be applied to any 'perfect information' game, or a game in which it is possible to see all possible moves.
+- The package can be applied to any 'perfect information' game, or a game in which it is possible to compute all possible moves.
     -  An example of a perfect information game is tic-tac-toe since it is possible to know all of the possible moves based off a given game state.
     -  An example of a game that wouldn't be considered a perfect information